Our experience getting a geisha makeover in Tokyo including a fascinating history about male geisha in Japan.

 Tour operator: We travelled independently to Japan but we're often asked if we can recommend a good tour company.
 We've partnered up with Out Asia travel who offer luxury private tours and tailored itineraries to Japan.
 These guys are locals, passionate travellers and have a real insight of Japanese culture.
 They are offering our readers an exclusive 5% discount for bookings of 7 days or more when you quote NOMADIC5 in your enquiry.

-read more about geisha make over experience in The Guardian
+- Read more about our geisha makeover experience in The Guardian!

-first timers plan your trip with our 10 days itinerary to Japan post
+- Plan your trip with our 10 days itinerary to Japan for first-time visitors

-marvel at our 10 favourite traditional Japanese foods
+- Make sure you try our 10 favourite traditional Japanese foods while you're in the country